Gastroparesis: Other prokinetics

 Among motilin agonists, erythromycin is well known to improve emptying of the stomach.
 Its prolonged use is limited by the development of tachyphylaxis; therapeutic effects may wane after a few weeks of consistent use.
 Clarithromycin and azithromycin, though less studied for this indication, share the same mechanism of action and (limited) utility.
 Azithromycin has the fewest drug interactions of the three.

 Prucalopride, a 5-HT_{4} receptor agonist, may also be tried, particularly if there is chronic constipation (for which it is labeled in Europe and US).
 Some evidence suggests it may improve symptoms and quality of life in gastroparesis.

 Pyridostigmine, an acetylcholinesterase inhibitor, may facilitate emptying by increasing ACh in the gastrointestinal neuromusculature.
 It lacks rigorous clinical trials for this indication, but there is clinical experience with its off-label use as a prokinetic in several gastrointestinal motility disorders.

 Other neuromodulators and antiemetics

 The antidepressant mirtazapine has proven effective in the treatment of gastroparesis unresponsive to conventional treatment.
 This may be due to its antiemetic and appetite stimulant properties.
 Mirtazapine acts on the same serotonin receptor (5-HT3) as the popular antiemetic ondansetron.

 A variety of other central neuromodulators, including (but not limited to) other antidepressants, may be tried for symptoms like bloating and distention (and not only in the setting of gastroparesis, but also for disorders of gut–brain interaction, or DGBI).
 They may reduce visceral pain or hypersensitivity, especially of a postprandial nature.
 They may also be selected to address any possible psychiatric comorbidities.

-Other agents

-Sildenafil, which increases blood flow to the genital area in men, is used by some practitioners to stimulate the gastrointestinal tract in cases of diabetic gastroparesis.